photonstorm/lazer/worklog.md

 Last minute addition: rotationAnchor added to the Transform2DLite class and supported in the Rectangle Shape.
 Thinking this may need moving to the Transform class so that the anchor and sub-pixel positioning support is used to derive a render x/y coordinate pair.

+Got the Circle rendering again and fixed an issue in Transform2DLite where it would put incorrect shear values into the context.
+Need to get Shape width / height dimensions based on scale.

 ### 11th December 2015

 Today was spent mostly experimenting with different ways of representing a 2D affine transform in Lazer.
 Every library appears to have its own way of handling this.